MurmurationsNetwork/MurmurationsDocumentation/docs/guides/create-a-profile.md

 5. Each time you make a change to your profile, update the Index so it timestamps your latest changes.
 6. You can now search for your profile.
 For example, if you entered a `primary_url` (a unique identifier URL, e.g., `your.site`) you can now search for it in the Index by entering 'your.site' in the relevant input box in the Index Explorer ([test](https://test-tools.murmurations.network/index-explorer) / [production](https://tools.murmurations.network/index-explorer).

-## 3. Hosted on WordPress

-:construction: Work In Progress :construction:

-The WordPress Node Plugin is currently being rewritten to be compatible with the latest version (v2.0.0) of the [Murmurations Protocol](/about/common-terms.html#murmurations-protocol).

-Once this work is completed you will be able to add the Murmurations WordPress Node plugin to your WordPress site to create a profile and post it to the Murmurations Index from within the backend in just a few clicks - easy peasy.